2018 Graduate School of

 With acquisition of theories related to actual work situations in mind, classes are conducted with a focus on issues that students may encounter in their respective workplaces.

-Graduate faculty members enrich classes with their experience as prominent leaders in foreign language education, international collaboration, media and simultaneous interpretation.
+Graduate faculty members enrich classes with their experience as prominent leaders in foreign language education, international media and journalism.

 3.Common Courses in Global Communication Practice